L3MON4D3/LuaSnip/DOC.md

 `c(pos, choices, opts): LuaSnip.ChoiceNode`: Create a new choiceNode.

 * `pos: integer` Jump-index of the node (See [Basics-Jump-Index](#jump-index)).
-* `choices: table<integer,(LuaSnip.Node|LuaSnip.Node[])>` A list of nodes that can be switched between.
+* `choices: (LuaSnip.Node|LuaSnip.Node[])[]` A list of nodes that can be switched between.
 If a list of nodes is passed as a choice, it will be turned into a snippetNode.
   Jumpable nodes that generally need a jump-index don't need one when used as a choice, they inherit the choiceNode's jump-index.
 Additionally, one should make sure the cursor has a position to stop at inside every choice, since changing the choice is generally only possible when inside the choiceNode.
 This means that in `sn(nil, {...nodes...})` `nodes` has to contain an `i(1)`, otherwise LuaSnip will just "jump through" the nodes, making it impossible to change the choice after switching to it.
 Using an `insertNode` or `textNode` directly as the choice is also fine,